Snorkelling in Tenerife is a completely different experience due to all the landscapes and maritime species that you can see from under the sea.

 As Tenerife is an island, there are many points where you can take some time to go deep and see what it has to offer.
-However, if you’re a beginner is necessary some guidance so you can be safe while you do it.
+However, if you’re a beginner you may want to consult some guidance so you can be safe while you do it.

-Here we are going to tell you some of the best places to go snorkelling in this canarian islandso you can keep in mind what to expect and how to be prepared for an experience that is worth to try.
+Here we are going to tell you some of the best snorkelling Tenerife has to offer so you can keep in mind what to expect and how to be prepared for an experience that is worth trying.

 Contents of this post | Find what you want!